The Ultimate Guide To Ecotourism In Panama

 Panama Is One Of The World's Biodiversity Hotspots

-With its unique geography as an isthmus land bridge between North and South America, Panama has some of the highest levels of tropical biodiversity on Earth.
+With its unique geography as a land bridge between two major continents and oceans, Panama's tropical rainforests have some of the highest levels of biodiversity on Earth packed into a small isthmus.

 While Costa Rica is a more well-known and developed ecotourism destination, the advantage of Panama is it isn't packed full of tourists in high season.
 The country offers a much more off-the-beaten path experience away from crowds and remains largely free from the big box tourism.

-Home to one of the Western Hemisphere’s largest rainforests, Panama makes the ideal outdoor classroom to combine travel and learning about tropical ecology, ocean and forest biodiversity.
+Home to one of the Western Hemisphere’s largest rainforests, Panama makes the ideal outdoor classroom to combine travel with learning about tropical ecology, ocean conservation and the importance of forest biodiversity.

 Explore an enchanted land of soaring mountains, raging rivers and panoramic ocean vistas that is home to many North and South American species of birds and wildlife.